idealo/terraform-provider-csd/README.md

 Terraform provider for the common domain product.
 With this provider you can register DNS zones under the `idealo.tools` domain.
 For example `jira.idealo.tools` or `confluence.idealo.tools`.

-_Keep in mind that your FQDN shouldn't exceed 64 characters (including the final dot) to retrieve a TLS certificate for it.
-Any alternate domain names can be up to 256 characters long._
+_Keep in mind that your FQDN shouldn't exceed 64 characters (including the final dot) to retrieve a TLS certificate._

 # Installation